DreamLineLove/CS-1104/june/experimental/bubble_sort/README.md

 # Solution
 - You have to use a pointer to the array because you cannot return an array type in cpp.
 - If the function parameter is defined as (type \*ArrayName), when you try to access the *ArrayName* inside the function body, it should give you the pointer to the first element in the referred array!
+- To access the first element, set the iterator i to 0 and add i to the ArrayName \*(ArrayName + i).